IjzerenHein/react-native-magic-move-presentation/README.md

 # react-native-magic-move-presentation

-Presentation slides about [react-native-magic-move](https://github.com/IjzerenHein/react-native-magic-move) given at [ReactEurope](https://www.react-europe.org/) 2019.
+Presentation App/Slides for the [react-native-magic-move](https://github.com/IjzerenHein/react-native-magic-move) presentation given at [ReactEurope](https://www.react-europe.org/) 2019.

 ## How to run (on iPad simulator)